 How your family deals with Halloween candies is ultimately your decision and might not be how the family next door deal with it.

-How you feel and deal with candies influence how your kids perceive candies.
+How you feel and deal with candy influences how your kids perceive candy.

 Once they’ve got the candies, follow the plan